 To form the passive, you need a form of the verb to be + a past participle.
 It is the verb to be that indicates the tense of your sentence.

-Broke is in the past simple, so you need to put the verb to be into that tense (to be → was) and add the past participle of the verb break:
+Started is in the past simple, so you need to put the verb to be into that tense (to be → was) and add the past participle of the verb start:

-The window was broken by Brad. - Passive
+The group project was started by Robin. – Passive

 Now look at these sentences: